mascarenhasneil/HandsOnOllama/README.md

 ## Project Structure

-- `chain.py`: Handles the creation of the RAG processing chain.
+- `doc_assist/chain.py`: Handles the creation of the RAG processing chain.
 Includes input validation and Google-style docstrings.
-- `retriever.py`: Creates a multi-query retriever for document retrieval.
+- `doc_assist/retriever.py`: Creates a multi-query retriever for document retrieval.
 Includes input validation and usage examples.
-- `vector_db.py`: Manages the vector database for storing and retrieving embeddings.
+- `doc_assist/vector_db.py`: Manages the vector database for storing and retrieving embeddings.
 Features robust error handling and clear docstrings.
-- `utils.py`: Utility functions for document ingestion and processing.
+- `doc_assist/utils.py`: Utility functions for document ingestion and processing.
 Includes error handling and usage examples.
-- `rag_streamlit.py`: Streamlit application for the document assistant.
+- `doc_assist/rag_streamlit.py`: Streamlit application for the document assistant.
 Provides user feedback and robust error handling in the UI.
+Main entry point is `rag_streamlit()`.
+- `main.py`: Entry point for the app, calls `doc_assist.rag_streamlit.rag_streamlit()`.
 - `model_test_1.py`: Demonstrates how to send a JSON POST request to a local API endpoint to generate text using a specified language model.
 - `model_test_2.py`: Demonstrates the use of the Ollama API to interact with language models, including listing models, chatting, generating text, and creating custom models.